-2018 Emergency Management Program Highlights
+2019 Emergency Management Program Highlights

-- Members of the Emergency Control Group & Emergency Support Group attended a training session that prepared the group for managing an emergency and ensured comfort working with the emergency plan and the emergency operations centre - Members of the Emergency Control Group ran a table top exercise that successfully tested emergency management capabilities by activating the Emergency Operations Center. - Personal emergency preparedness information was distributed as part of the Emergency Services Division public education program
+- Adopted the Incident Management System (IMS) - Hiring of a Coordinator of Emergency Management/Fire Educator - Conducted an information night on Lake levels and flooding education. - Members of the Emergency Control Group & Emergency Support Group attended a training session that prepared the group for managing an emergency and ensured comfort working with the updated emergency plan including IMS and the emergency operations centre - Members of the Emergency Control Group ran a table top exercise that successfully tested emergency management capabilities by activating the Emergency Operations Center. - Personal emergency preparedness information was distributed as part of the Emergency Services Division public education program - Public Education

-2018 Fire Recognitions
+2019 Fire Recognitions